 Dwelling - Rowhouse.
-A structure consisting of three or more dwelling units, configured in a manner such that the dwelling units are stacked horizontally and separated by a party wall.
-A rowhouse is typically designed so that each unit has a separate exterior entrance and direct ground level access to the outdoors.
+A structure consisting of two or more dwelling units, configured in a manner such that the dwelling units are aligned horizontally and separated by a party wall, and where the dwelling units are separated by lot lines at the party wall.
+A rowhouse is designed so that each unit has a separate street-facing exterior entrance and direct ground level access to the front yard.
 A rowhouse dwelling does not include a multi-family dwelling.